kesh-lang/kesh/examples.md

 **kesh** is a functional language.

 Functions are first-class citizens with closure.
-The arity is always 1, and the argument can of course be a tuple.
+All functions have an arity of 1.
+The argument can of course be a tuple.

 Because a 1-tuple is equivalent to its value, a function may be applied to a single value without the use of parens.

+Function application is right associative.

 ```lua
 times: (a, b) -> { a * b }